-Special thanks are offered to the citizens of Coos Bay who provided feedback for the Park Master Plan update through community, events, questionnaires, and public meetings to provide input throughout the planning process.
-I sincerely appreciate the efforts of City staff, Coos Bay School District, Southwestern Oregon Community College, Oregon State Parks and Coos County, that played a critical role in providing data and comments for this plan.
+Special thanks are offered to the citizens of Coos Bay who provided feedback and input through community events, questionnaires, and public meetings during the planning process of the Parks Master Plan update.
+I sincerely appreciate the efforts of City staff, Coos Bay School District, Southwestern Oregon Community College, Oregon State Parks, and Coos County who played a critical role in providing data and comments for this plan.